Automated Lane Merging via Game Theory and Branch Model Predictive Control: Problem Setting

-In this paper, we consider a mixed-traffic scenario where an automated ego vehicle interacts with the surrounding vehicles, as shown in Figure \ref{fig:lane_merging_carla}.
-Specifically, the ego vehicle aims at driving efficiently but a low-speed vehicle (SV0) travels in front of it.
-To avoid being blocked, the decision-making system of the ego vehicle needs to consider the diverse driving behaviors of the surrounding vehicles, select a suitable merging gap, and determine if/when to change lane.
-For example, in Figure \ref{fig:lane_merging_carla}, the ego vehicle can merge ahead of or after the pink vehicle (SV2).
-In fact, if SV2 yields, then the gap enlarges and the ego vehicle merges ahead of SV2.
-Otherwise, if the gap is not sufficiently wide, then the ego vehicle might slow down and then merge after SV2.
+We consider a mixed-traffic scenario where an automated vehicle (ego vehicle) interacts with the surrounding vehicles, as shown in Figure \ref{fig:semantic_actions}.
+The ego vehicle attempts to execute a lane change in response to the high-level command from either the human driver \cite{dingEPSILONEfficientPlanning2022} or the lane-selection planner \cite{bae2021risk}.
+To this end, its decision-making system must account for various factors, including the merging gap, the timing for lane changing, and the diverse behaviors of the surrounding vehicles.
+For example, in Figure \ref{fig:semantic_actions}, the ego vehicle can select to merge ahead of or after the SV1.
+If the SV1 yields, then the gap enlarges and the ego vehicle merges ahead of the SV1; otherwise, if the gap is not sufficiently wide, the ego vehicle might slow down and merge after the SV1.